ooni/probe-cli/internal/enginenetx/DESIGN.md

 ```

 These statistics contribute to construct knowledge about the network
-conditions and influence the choice of policies.
+conditions and influence the generation of tactics.

 ## dnsPolicy